 - From Bad to Worse: Caster takes Ilya's command seals with Rule Breaker.
 Now she has BERSERKER under her control.

 - Heel Realisation: Ilya's is a slow-burning one, but it's coming.

 - Hero Antagonist: Rin, as Shirou's opponent during this War.
-Though they have a temporary ceasefire, due to the Bigger Bad of The Shadow and Caster Alter.
+However, they come to an agreement due to the Bigger Bad of The Shadow and the Dark Grail.

-- Hypercompetent Sidekick: Archer seriously gives off this vibe at times, since almost every significant good guy gain that has happened is due to something he did.
+- Hypercompetent Sidekick: Archer seriously gives off this vibe at times, since almost every significant win for the good guys is at least partially due to something he did.